 15. Kids: The little ones are welcome to join you.
 If you want them to officially participate that is fine as long as you sign a waiver on their behalf.
 If they join you unofficially that’s perfectly fine too.

 16. Strollers: Sorry, but NO!
 The course is NOT stroller friendly.
 Too many roots, rocks, tree trunks, loose gravel, steep hills.
 Simply not safe.
 Safety first.
 17. We discourage usage of headphones.
 Also, pay attention if using phone to take photos.
-Trails are narrow and it gets really crowded at certain point (between 9 and 10 especially, when approximately 130 people share the trails), thus focusing on anything else but trails can be hazardous.
-With other words - enjoy the scenery, it is charming- and put those phones away for an hour or so.
+Trails are narrow and it gets really crowded at certain point (between 9 and 10 especially, when more than 100 people share the trails), thus focusing on anything else but trails can be hazardous.
+With other words - enjoy the scenery, it is charming, and put those phones away for an hour or so.

 As it has been practice in the past we want to help again a local non-profit organization with a donation and that is one of the reason this event is taking place.
 We have partnered again with Shelter House and 100% of your donations and portion of event's total revenue will benefit the organization and the clients they serve.
 You can donate by visiting donation page.
 You are encouraged to visit their website and learn more about their work and opportunities to get involved.